Highlights

 CEFITEC

 The Center of Physics and Technological Research (CEFITEC) is an experimentally oriented research unit devoted to exploring specific areas of Applied Physics and related activities, merging topics of Physics, Chemistry, Materials Science and Engineering.
+Our research ranges from basic principles to proof of concept, system prototype and, in some cases, deployment in operational environment.

 Laboratório de Instrumentação, Engenharia Biomédica e Física das Radiações